There are now 3 possible online modes for units:

 The main objective of the unit is to gain insight into principles of vertebrate development with focus on non-standard models and a comparative approach.
 Research culture is emphasised by focusing on areas of research strength within the School of Biological Sciences (reproductive biology, neuroscience, developmental plasticity).
 Students gain experience in science communication by presenting results of practical classes to peers and participating in a formal debate.

 - Students are able to (1) describe early stages of vertebrate development; (2) understand patterns of development in limbs, kidneys and associated ducts, aortic arches and associated heart organisation; (3) understand systems from the view of structure and function as well as the evolutionary pathways and constraints imposed on animals by their phylogeny; (4) become familiar with non-standard models of vertebrate development and explore a comparative scientific approach; and (5) gain skills in scientific note-taking, data collection and interpretation.

-- Typically this unit is assessed in the following ways: (1) practical test; (2) debate; and (3) practical worksheets.
+- Indicative assessments in this unit are as follows: (1) practical and theory exam; (2) debate; and (3) laboratory worksheets and presentations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)